lhuntneuro/win-task-sharing-workshop/_episodes/text-lesson_1.md

 ---
-title: Text Lesson
+title: Why share your tasks?
-teaching: null
+teaching: 15
-exercises: null
+exercises: 0
 duration: null
-summary: This template shows you how to use the various different special text boxes on offer.
+summary: A brief discussion on why task sharing is a good idea, and how to get started at WIN
 questions: null
 objectives: null
 keypoints: null